NCBI Bookshelf. A service of the National Library of Medicine, National Institutes of Health.

 Clinical Diagnosis

-Figure 1.
-(A) H and E, (B) NADH, and (C) ATPase (pH 9.4) histochemical stains of a biopsy taken from the vastus lateralis of a six-month-old female with CFTD caused by a heterozygous TPM3 mutation.
-The type 1 fibers [dark staining on (B) NADH; light staining (more...)
+(A) H and E, (B) NADH, and (C) ATPase (pH 9.4) histochemical stains of a biopsy taken from the vastus lateralis of a six-month-old female with CFTD caused by a heterozygous TPM3 pathogenic variant.
+The type 1 fibers (dark staining on B. NADH; light staining (more...)

-• Type 1 fibers that are at least 12% smaller than the mean diameter of type 2A and/or type 2B fibers in the absence of other significant pathologic findings (e.g., many nemaline bodies, cores, or central nuclei; see Figure 1).
+• The original criteria presented by Brooke in 1973 required that type 1 fibers be at least 12% smaller than the mean diameter of type 2A and/or type 2B fibers in the absence of other significant pathologic findings (e.g., many nemaline bodies, cores, or central nuclei; see Figure 1).
 In cases with type 2 fiber hypertrophy, type 1 fibers may have a normal diameter for age.

 • Additional findings that may also be present:

-• Type 1 fiber numerical predominance (Figure 1), not to be confused with fiber-type grouping
+• Type 1 fiber numeric predominance (Figure 1), not to be confused with fiber-type grouping

 • Decreased presence of 2B/2X fibers